 Applicants must submit with the official form, where appropriate:

-- a copy of their academic record from any other academic institution, including secondary school;
+- a copy of your academic record from any other academic institution, including secondary school;

-- no more than three written references attesting to the candidates good character and/or suitability to receive the scholarship;
+- no more than three written references attesting to your good character and/or suitability to receive the scholarship;

-- the impact receiving this scholarship would have on their studies; and
+- the impact receiving this scholarship would have on your studies; and

-- any other information that would assist the Selection Committee in developing an opinion as to the merit of the application such as overcoming financial hardship, drought, disability or other circumstances
+- any other information that would assist the Selection Committee in developing an opinion as to your suitability to receive the award including overcoming financial hardship, drought, disability or other circumstances

 - Applications submitted without the relevant documentation will not be considered.